-At Microsoft Inspire 2020, Microsoft Partner focused conference, Microsoft introduced A low code / No code app building planform for Microsoft Teams build on top of Power Platforms Common Data service.
+At Microsoft Inspire 2020, Microsoft Partner focused conference, Microsoft introduced A low code / No code app building planform for Microsoft Teams build on top of Power Platforms Common Data service now named Microsoft Dataverse.

-This post provides quick “up to speed” info found scattered around in different sources on some of the key capabilities in the no-code app building platform for Teams called Project Oakdale.
-I will also cover some of the differences between Project Oakdale and Common Data Service.
+This post provides quick “up to speed” info found scattered around in different sources on some of the key capabilities in the no-code app building platform called Microsoft Dataverse for Teams called.
+I will also cover some of the differences between Microsoft Dataverse for Teams and Common Data Service, now named Microsoft Dataverse.

 For full details, check the Sources in the end of this post ⇓

-The new Project Oakdale for Teams delivers a built-in, low-code data platform for Teams and enables everyone to easily build and deploy apps and intelligent chatbots in Teams with Microsoft Power Apps and Microsoft Power Virtual Agents.. all included in Microsoft Teams Licensing.
+The new Microsoft Dataverse for Teams delivers a built-in, low-code data platform for Teams and enables everyone to easily build and deploy apps and intelligent chatbots in Teams with Microsoft Power Apps and Microsoft Power Virtual Agents.. all included in Microsoft Teams Licensing.

-It is a light version of Common Data Service (CDS).
+It-is a light version of Common Data Service (CDS) now named Microsoft Dataverse.

-- As it always have been, it is a Secure, smart and scalable data platform that powers the Power Platform and Dynamics 365 CE.
+- As it always has been, it is a Secure, smart, and scalable data platform that powers the Power Platform and Dynamics 365 CE.

 What is “Project Oakdale” for Teams?

-- Project Oakdale for Teams comprises a subset of Power platforms Common Data service capabilities (CDS) specifically for Microsoft Teams, therefore I do expect that Public preview will be short, making it quick into General availability.
+- Microsoft Dataverse for Teams comprises a subset of Power platforms Common Data service capabilities (CDS) specifically for Microsoft Teams.

 - Teams users have an embedded App Studio with easy-to-use no code editable grid to build data models